BlinkDL/RWKV-LM/README.md

 The self.key, self.receptance, self.output matrices are all initialized to zero.

-The time_mix, time_decay, time_first vectors are transferred from a smaller trained model.
+The time_mix, time_decay, time_first vectors are transferred from a smaller trained model (note: I sort & smooth them too).

 #### The GPT mode - FFN block